jssjr/chef-tarsnap/README.md

 ### Backing up node data

-Create a recipe to define your tarnsap resources, like this:
+Create a recipe to define your tarsnap resources, like this:

 ```ruby
 # my-app::backups